infern018/infern018-SGR-2/README.md

 # COVID-19 INF
-A front-end focused web-app with information related to the Corona Virus and provides real time data.
+A front-end focused web-app with information related to the Corona Virus, and also provides real time data.

 ## Live-Link
 [Covid-19](https://covid-19inf.herokuapp.com/)